 Where to buy Curry Leaves?

-Curry leaves are readily available in the Indian grocery stores, and also in some Asian supermarkets.
+Curry leaves are readily available in Indian grocery stores, and also in some Asian supermarkets.
 I always stock up on curry leaves whenever I visit my local Indian grocery store.
-You can also buy air-dried curry leaves as well as fresh curry leaves online from amazon.
+You can also buy air-dried curry leaves as well as fresh curry leaves online from Amazon.
 Also, check with your local Whole Foods too, I was lucky to find them in my neighborhood store.

 MOC Pro Tip - When you are buying curry leaves, look for leaves that are fresh green, unbruised, and not too big.
 Stores sell sprigs of packaged curry leaves, and most recipes will call for individual leaves.
 So you can discard the stem.